Trip to Leh Ladakh

 Good to know: It’s the most comfortable road journey to reach Ladakh.
 It crosses over 3 passes and the ascent is gradual, helping you acclimatize naturally.

-Dharamsala, a picturesque town surrounded by snow-capped peaks, serves as the Dalai Lama’s residence, which explains the prevalent Buddhist culture.
-The charming St. John Church, Norbulingka Institute, Dal Lake and Namgyal monastery are worth a visit.
+Dharamshala, a picturesque town surrounded by snow-capped peaks, serves as the Dalai Lama’s residence, which explains the prevalent Buddhist culture.
+The charming St. John Church, Norbulingka Institute, Dal Lake and Namgyal Monastery are worth a visit.

-The Manali-Leh highway, the gateway to Ladakh, takes you through some of the most beautiful terrains on the planet.
+The Manali-Leh highway, the gateway to Ladakh, takes you through some of the most beautiful terrains.

-Since it’s a long journey, you can break it at Jispa, a beautiful town set along the Bhaga River.
+Since it’s a long journey, you can break it up and stop at Jispa, a beautiful town set along the Bhaga River.
 Engulfed by clouds and dripping in lush greenery, it’s a place worth visiting in its own right.

 You’ll cross some of the highest passes in the world – Baralacha, Lachulung and Tanglang Ga.
 Make a pit stop at Suraj Tal Lake, and be careful of the infamous Gata Loops.